 We have taken proactive steps towards delivering fair treatment outcomes for our customers.
 This includes simplifying the language used in contracts to eliminate "banking and legal jargon" in order to help customers understand and make informed decisions.
-Involving support teams from Group Legal.
-Group Compliance and Group Customer Experience, the initiative was carried out across various business units in three phases:
+Involving support teams from Group Legal, Group Compliance and Group Customer Experience, the initiative was carried out across various business units in three phases:

-- Phase 1: This phase involved credit cards, personal financing and the Premier segment - Phase 3: This phase involves Wealth, Deposits and Internet and Mobile Banking services
+- Phase 1: This phase involved credit cards, personal financing and the Premier segment - Phase 2: This phase focuses on Group Auto Finance and is expected to be completed by April 2020 - Phase 3: This phase involves Wealth, Deposits and Internet and Mobile Banking services